CrimsonWing1/flamegen/README.md

 - Tribes and hybrids generating for new cats

 ### In Progress -
-- Getting tribes to actually... save
+- Getting tribes to actually save
 - Changing role names

 ### Will be added -